 - Automate lead nurturing.
 Lead nurturing means putting efforts to inform, educate and demonstrate how leads will benefit if choose your brand.
 Nurturing every lead manually is time-consuming and may not pay off in the end.
 With SendPulse Automation 360, you can automate communication with consumers via several channels.
 You can manage email, SMS, web push, and Viber campaigns, Facebook Messenger, Instagram, Telegram, and WhatsApp chatbots.

 - Address the possible objections.
 Before buying from a new brand, customers may be concerned about sizes, product packaging, exchange, and return of the goods.
 Think about these objections in advance to help a client right away.
 Speak to your customer care and sales departments about the most frequent queries and users’ issues.
 Create a list of them and consider how you can eliminate them.
-For example, you can add a live chat to your website or a chatbot to Instagram or Facebook Messenger.
+For example, with SendPulse, you can add a live chat to your website or a chatbot to Instagram, Facebook Messenger, WhatsApp, Viber, and Telegram.
 SendPulse provides a free chatbot builder that requires no coding skills.
 You can answer users’ FAQs automatically via a chatbot according to a pre-defined scenario.
 This way, you’ll reduce the workload of your customer care and sales departments and boost sales.

 - Show your testimonials, reviews, and case studies.
 Buying from a new brand may be a stressful decision.
 That’s why many users look for reviews from other customers before purchasing.
 Consider demonstrating your clients’ testimonials on your product cards and social media.
 You can also share them via a chatbot.
 It will save your leads’ time and act as social proof.